-The Board, at its meeting held on Friday, September 30, 2022, has determined the Issue Price, in consultation with the Lead Manager.
+The Board, at its meeting held on Friday, September 30, 2022, has determined the Issue Price.

 Rights Entitlement Ratio

 The Rights Equity Shares are being offered on a rights basis to the Eligible Equity Shareholders in the ratio of 1 (One) Rights Equity Share(s) for every 1 (One) Equity Share(s) held on the Record Date.